Check verification service: Negative check database

-A negative check database contains a comprehensive list of people who either wrote a bad check at a retail location, paid a bill with a check that was returned, also called "bouncing a check".
+A negative check database contains a comprehensive list of people who either wrote a bad check at a retail location, or paid a bill with a check that was returned, also called "bouncing a check".

 Historical data check verification services that use a national network with a negative check database can be difficult for consumers and businesses to remove themselves from once they get on, even in the case of errors.

 These databases are often bundled with "check guarantee" services like ChexSystems.
 This leaves companies that use historical data reliant systems in a position of sometimes denying customers that have a valid check, but managed to get on the negative check database.

 This type of verification is usually linked to the person writing the check and runs the verification using their driver's license number.
 This type of information is a valuable tool for loss prevention because it identifies historically or habitual check bouncers who are more likely to re-offend.
 Negative check database systems can cause customer service issues between retailers and their own customers, because there is no limit to the time period that is considered.